phildarnowsky/airbo_rails_test_project/README.md

 # Rails Programming Task

 ### In order to be considered for a Rails position, you must complete the following steps.
+Read the instructions carefully.
 *Note: This task should take no longer than 1-2 hours at the most to complete.*

 ### Prerequisites

-- Please note that this will require some basic [Ruby on Rails](http://rubyonrails.org/) and [RSpec](http://rspec.info/) knowledge.
+- This will require knowledge of Rails, RSpec, and Git.

-- You will need to have [Ruby on Rails](http://www.rubyonrails.org/) installed to complete this task.
+- You will need to have Rails installed to do this task.

 ## Task

-- Fork this repository (if you don't know how to do that, Google is your friend).
+- Fork this repository.
 - Create a *source* directory.
-- In the *source* directory, scaffold a simple Rails 4 web app that models a credit card charge.
-JSON data structure below:
+- In the *source* directory, generate a simple Rails 4 web app that models a credit card charge.
+Do not use scaffolding.
+The structure of the table is as follows:

 ```
-  {
-    "id": 9923,
-    "created": 1389618241,
-    "paid": true,
-    "amount": 4900,
+    "paid": boolean, not null, default false
+    "amount": integer, not null, default 0
-    "currency": "usd",
+    "currency": string, not null, default "usd", maximum length 5 characters
-    "refunded": false,
-    "customer_id" : 123
-  }
+    "refunded": boolean, not null, default false
 ```

+There should also be the standard Rails ID column, the "magic timestamps," and a customer_id column as a foreign key to the Customer model.

-    *Note: Amount is in USD, cents*
+Amount is in USD, and is an integral number of cents.
+Hence 2317 = $23.17.

-- Also scaffold a customer object which only has a first and last name.
+- Create a customer model which only has a first and last name.
+Do not use scaffolding.

-*The charge object has a customer property, this property is the customer id from the customer model.*
+##### Create a Visual Representation of Different Charges:

+Add a :charges resource to routes.rb.
+On the view that shows all charges, create three lists with H1 headers.

+Use ERB, not Haml.
+Write the controller from scratch, do not use scaffolding.

+You can assume that the "created_at" timestamp is the time at which a charge failed, was disputed, or succeeded.

+Charge amounts should be formatted like "$14.12" and dates should be formatted like "May 9, 2014".

+- List 1 -
+  - Header: Failed Charges
+  - In this list set the background color of the rows to #FF0000 and list the Customers name, the charge amount and the date that the charge failed for each failed charge.

+- List 2 -
+  - Header: Disputed Charges
+  - In this list set the background color of the rows to ##FF5400 and list the Customers name, the charge amount and the date that the charge was disputed for each disputed charge.

+- List 3 -
+  - Header: Successful Charges
+  - In this list simply display all the charges that were succesful.

+### Tests

-##### Seed 4 Customers into the system:
+#### Seed 4 Customers into the system using FactoryGirl:

     Customer 1:
       First Name: Johny